Amyloid Targeting Therapies

 What are Amyloid Targeting Therapies (ATT)?

-ATTs are a form of monoclonal antibody treatment (proteins that helps your immune system target specific proteins for removal) designed to remove a protein called amyloid beta from the brain.
-Amyloid beta is an important protein involved in the progression of Alzheimer’s disease.
+ATTs are a form of monoclonal antibody treatment (proteins that helps your immune system target specific proteins for removal) designed to help remove amyloid beta protein from the brain.
+Two ATTs, Donanemab and Lecanemab, that have been approved for clinical use in the treatment of Alzheimer's disease, have been found to be very effective in removing amyloid beta from the brain.

-Amyloid Targeting Therapies do not cure Alzheimer’s disease, but they are shown to modestly slow the rate of progression in patients with mild cognitive impairment (MCI-AD) or early-stage dementia caused by Alzheimer’s disease (mild AD).
+At the moment, Amyloid Targeting Therapies are only given to people at the early stages of Alzheimer's disease.
+They are not currently a cure for Alzheimer’s disease.
+However, at the early stages, they are shown to modestly slow the rate of progression in patients with mild cognitive impairment (MCI-AD) or early-stage dementia caused by Alzheimer’s disease (mild AD).
 After an 18-month course of treatment, currently available Amyloid Targeting Therapies can slow the rate of progression of your symptoms by up to one third (35%).

 It is important to understand that although they have been demonstrated to delay the progression of the condition, this does not mean that you are going to experience in yourself an improvement in your current symptoms whilst on these treatments.
 Your condition will continue to progress, although at a slower rate than if you are not taking the treatment.